HOW CAN WE COMMUNICATE IN A DIMENSION WE COULD NOT COMMUNICATE IN BEFORE?

 3dMEDIA is a groundbreaking research project, which attempts to give another perspective to the unconventional relation between our three-dimensional world and the two-dimensional nature of digital communications.
-The project aims at developing a potential medium, which provides both sender and receiver with an equal experience and shapes our environment in a way that approaches our physical and tangible world.
+The project aims at developing a potential medium, which provides both sender and receiver with an equal experience and stimulates more of our senses shaping our environment in a way that approaches more our physical and tangible world.

 DIGITAL FUTURES, V&A

 Through this process, research identified the unconventional relationship between our three dimensional world and the nature of digital communications which is still restrained in two dimension.
-As we move on, technological developments enable the sender to communicate a message in a really natural way.
-However, receiver is restricted in two dimensions.
-Realistic worlds have even been created inside the servers of the web.
-Such a system of communication make us question if we are gradually abandoning our real world for the shake of the virtual one we have built.
+As we move on, technological developments enable the sender to communicate a message in a more natural way.
+However, the receiver is still restricted in two dimensions.
+In addition, virtual worlds have been created inside the servers of the web.
+Such systems of communication make us question if we are gradually abandoning our real world for the sake of the virtual one we have built.